 Alienware tries and targets to bring that same upgrade competence to the laptop, and Alienware has done so with Alienware Graphics Amplifier, a new whirl on an old concept, and that’s the external graphics card.

 The Graphics Amplifier gives housing for a discrete desktop-class GPU and utilities that horsepower to supercharge users’ Alienware laptop.

 In 2007, Asus demonstrated an external graphics module, known as the XG Station, but it never came to market in the country (US).
-In 201, one more external graphics solution came up, as a component of the Sony VAIO VPC-Z214GX, which used Light Peak to bridge a docking station, giving way to Blu-ray drive, discrete graphics, and several connectivity ports.
+Finally, in 2011, one more external graphics solution came up, as a component of the Sony VAIO VPC-Z214GX, which used Light Peak to bridge a docking station, giving way to Blu-ray drive, discrete graphics, and several connectivity ports.